top of page

 • Shows how mindfulness amplifies each SEL competency as it is currently understood

-• Becomes a proactive approach to social and emotional skill developement for adults and children
+• Becomes a proactive approach to social and emotional skill developement for adults and children across all domains in education (not just social and emotional learning)

 Join Our